Schedule of this Fall’s Forums

-Our advocacy work focuses on facilitating the advocacy done by family members and autistic adults and helping them share their stories.
+Our advocacy work focuses family members and autistic adults by helping them share their stories.

 Our advocacy work includes:

 Our Advocacy Committee is always looking for new members.
 Want to join us ?

 Every year, we join our partners at the Arc of Virginia and head to Richmond for a day of state advocacy.
 Why advocate with us?
 Virginia continues to fall behind in providing services to people with developmental disabilities.
 We are not in compliance with our Dept. of Justice settlement agreement, our waiting list for Medicaid Waivers has ballooned to over 12,000 people and we're facing budget cuts.
 More than ever, we need you!
 To stay informed of future Advocacy Days, subscribe to our mailing list below.

 2023 VA General Assembly Session

 Overview of 2023 Legislative Priorities & How You Can Effectively Advocate with Us

 Several autism advocacy organizations across Virginia have joined together to form the Virginia Autism Advocacy Alliance (VAAA), including the Virginia Autism Project (VAP), Commonwealth Autism Services, Autism Societies (Northern Virginia, Central Virginia & Tidewater), Charlottesville Region Autism Action Group (CRAAG), and others.

 Our goal is to improve services and strengthen protections for autistic individuals.
 We strive to unify the voice of the autism community and integrate legislation in a coordinated manner.

 We support the DD System Transformation Agenda, Presented by the Arc of Virginia & vaACCSES.
 This strong agenda seeks to transform Virginia’s System into a more effective and efficient system by building provider capacity and workforce, funding more waivers, and building long-term sustainability into our system.
 There are several items on this agenda that work towards these goals and improve our system.